Newton-on-Rawcliffe: Features

 Seven Penny Garth allotments are situated just north of the church and vicarage on the east side of the village and within the National Park.
 Averaging approximately 14 by 35 metres for the use of the parishioners of Newton Upon Rawcliffe, the soil is sandy loam which is ideal for vegetable growing.

-Opposite St John's Church of England site is the former Newton Methodist Chapel, closed around 2020 and is now a holiday home.
+Opposite St John's Church of England site is the former Newton Methodist Chapel, closed around 2020, and is now a holiday home.
 Primitive Methodist magazine August 1853 pp. 496–497 states a new Methodist chapel was opened May 1853.
-Land was given by J Young of Stape, J Watson of Pickering made the deeds and T Michelson gave the timber for the roof and sleepers.
+Land was given by J Young of Stape, J Watson of Pickering made the deeds, and T Michelson gave the timber for the roof and sleepers.
 If everything had been paid for the cost would have been £100; the actual cost was £40.
 The chapel measured 27′ x 20.5′ and accommodated 100 people.
 J Young and S Stephenson collected nearly half of the money.
 The Foundation Stone of the Methodist chapel states it was laid in 1907.

-The Methodist society first met in a cart shed belonging to Isaac Harland (?) in a room that was ”very damp, badly lighted and the road to it was through a farm yard.”
-William Harland who became Superintendent of the Scarborough circuit preached his first sermon there.
+The Methodist society first met in a cart shed belonging to Isaac Harland of Hartoft (distantly related to Edward James Harland born 1831, Newborough) in a room that was ”very damp, badly lighted and the road to it was through a farm yard.”
+William Harland who became Methodist Superintendent of the Scarborough circuit preached his first sermon there.
 The former cart shed is now a private double fronted home close to the village hall, with steps up from the road leading to a double door.